gitter-badger/Revised-CommAI-env/README.md

  CommAI-env, https://arxiv.org/abs/1511.08130 The Github repository, https://github.com/facebookresearch/CommAI-env

-### The facebookresearch/CommAI-env development ceased at beta-testing stage, completely untested, and unlinted.

-### The Revised-CommAI-env will refactor all source code to pure Python >=3.5, fully tested and linted.

 WIP - Repackage CommAI-env for standard deployments via Docker, Snap, and Virtualbox images.

 ### On the environment, CommAI: Evaluating the first steps towards a useful general AI